is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 doing the first thing with a second object;
 ```

-## Second rule of sets – if using a set is required, then each thing in the set should have the same properties or actions
+## Second rule of sets – if using a set is required, then each thing in the set should have the same common properties or be part of the same steps

 Sets should be sets of common objects.
-Each object in a set should have the same properties or be part of the same steps.
+Each object in a set should have common properties or be part of the same steps.
 Do not create ambiguity by using clumsy language like, "ones of a set"—ew.

 To refer to a subset of a set, instantiate a new noun phrase for the subset.
 Although a subset can include all objects in a set, courts are usually made up of technically ignorant judges.
 So use the `one or more` keyword phrase to instantiate a noun phrase to represent a subset of some or all of the objects in a set.
 The following is an example of using a set and a subset: